Real Officers. Real Coaching. Real Results

 anEDGE will coach you through the Peel Regional Police (PRP) interview process, but candidates must present their responses in the STAR (Situation, Task, Action, Result) format.
 This approach ensures that recounting an experience or event flows naturally as a storytelling progression.

-Do you have any questions about our Peel Regional Police (PRP)Interview coaching and Interview Preparation?
+Questions about our Peel Regional Police Interview Coaching and Peel Regional Police Interview Preparation?

 Scroll to Top